SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 ### Type renderer / Column types

 Type renderers are used to define how a cell should visually be rendered/displayed.
-While several [build-in column types](#column-types) are supported, custom types can be used for use-case specific requirements.
-For specific types that are only needed for a single data grid, we recommend to place the feature with the data grid component.
-For generic / re-usable types, move the feature to a dedicated .ts file so it can be re-used by other data grids.
+While several [built-in column types](#column-types) are supported, custom types can be implement for use-case specific requirements.
+For generic / re-usable types, we recommend to move the feature to a dedicated .ts file so it can be re-used by other data grids.

-Type renderers use Vue render functions (`h` function).
-If you are not familiar with this syntax, please refer to the [Vue documentation](https://vuejs.org/guide/extras/render-function).

 <steps>